Complaining about your neighbour

 If you’re still not happy with a housing association or the council, complain using their complaints process - you’ll find it on their website.

 If you still think they haven’t acted as they should, you can go to an ombudsman.
 They’ll look at your complaint and decide if the council or housing association should put things right.

-To complain about the council or a housing association, go to the Northern Ireland Ombudsman.
+To complain about the council or a housing association, go to the Public Service Ombudsman for Wales.